sameerkhansf/Fashionista/productrequirements.md

-After Scraping the email we need to store this data into the supabase
+After getting the email we need to send it to the Anthropic API to store this data into the supabase

+Note: At the end of the day we ae

 # Category of the clothes